The Dark Future Of Porn

 “Okay, yeah, sure, when artificial intelligence, virtual reality, and robotics become common use, of course pornography is going to lead the way.
 But I’m having a hard time seeing how exactly these innovations branching out into non-sexual arenas will ‘wreck havoc’ on our species.
 Even with the examples you’ve just listed.”

-Because I haven’t even gotten to the iceberg in front of the Titanic yet.
+Because I haven’t gotten to the real iceberg in front of the Titanic yet.

 Imagine an AI-child.